jdurand42/proba_simultor/README.md

 expemple:
 ./proba 1 2 -> simulate 1 chance over 2;

 ./proba 1 2 10 -> simulate 1 chance over 2 and stop when it got 10 successfull_draws;

+./proba 1 2 10 on -> same as precedent but shows input

-./proba 1 2 10 anything -> simulate 1 chance over 2 and stop when it got 10 consecutive successfull_draws
+./proba 1 2 10 off yes -> simulate 1 chance over 2 and stop when it got 10 consecutive successfull_draws with output off